 While everyone’s idea of a good host is different and depends on what you’re looking for, Buddy does have some favorite options

-Like many other reputable developers, Buddy most often uses the WordPress CMS for website development, as it’s robust, widely-used, and easy for non-developers to make website updates.
+Like many other reputable developers, Buddy most often uses the Wordpress CMS for website development.
+It’s robust, widely-used, and easy for non-developers to make website updates.

 If budget is a large consideration, our second recommendation is SiteGround.
 SiteGround is another very reputable and reliable option, but WP Engine edges it out as best-in-class.
-If going with SiteGround, we recommend using its Managed WordPress Hosting, and in particular, the GrowBig plan to get all the robust features that separate SiteGround from its competitors.
+If going with SiteGround, we recommend using its Managed Wordpress Hosting.
+In particular, SiteGround’s GrowBig plan gives you all the robust features that separate SiteGround from its competitors.
 The GrowBig plan currently costs $6.69 per month.

 We build and design websites that function seamlessly and look exactly like they’re supposed to–making sure to exceed our client’s expectations.